 Here are 10 Points to Remember When Applying for a Non-Immigrant Visa.

 Financial Capability & Fees

-All students with non-immigrant visas must provide certification of financial support for the time period that they will be enrolled at Montana State University.
+All students with non-immigrant visas must provide certification of financial support for the time period that they will be enrolled at GFC MSU.
 Admission cannot be considered until the International Student Financial Certificate on the Application form is signed by the student's sponsor along with a bank statement.
 The Financial Certificate guarantees that the required minimum funds, in U.S. dollars, will be available to the student during the academic year.
 Applicants must also plan to meet expenses for subsequent years of study.

 Financial assistance to international undergraduate students is not generally available.

 Successful applicants will need approximately $10,000 at the beginning of each semester for registration and payment of fees, housing, insurance, and book purchases.
 Married students who plan to bring their spouse and children should plan on additional yearly expenses of at least $8,000 for a spouse and $5,000 per child.